Certified Farm Seeker

 Equipment and infrastructure details

-Our preferred infrastructure includes a greenhouse or high tunnel for seed starting, propagation, and season extension, as well as storage space for seed drying, processing, and packaging.
+Our "dream" infrastructure would include a greenhouse or high tunnel for seed starting, propagation, and season extension, as well as storage space for seed drying, processing, and packaging.
 Well access for reliable irrigation infrastructure would be extremely helpful.
-We also value versatile outbuildings for workspace, tool storage, and educational workshops.
+We value versatile outbuildings for workspace, tool storage, and educational workshops.
 Access to a tiller for initial bed prep, silage tarps, and a tractor with a bucket would be ideal for establishing operations efficiently.
 Ideally, we’d have space to park a travel trailer, RV, or tiny home during the transition phase.
-We can provide some equipment, including hand tools, seed processing equipment, & propagation supplies.
+We are flexible and adaptable, meaning we can work with much less than this preferred "dream" setup!

 Preferred type of opportunity